Rang3l2/HTB-Walkthroughs/Easy-Editorial.md

 The scan showed that two ports were open.

 The tester found a image upload feature that uses a URL to fetch the image.
 The tester was able to use this feature to access internal resources, unintentionally exposed by the feature.
 The tester used the ZAP tool to brute force internal ports for open HTTP services.
 The tester selected the port portion of the address to be tested with all 65535 ports.

---- Image of the ZAP indruder set up.
+--- Image of the ZAP Fuzzer set up.